Viennese whirl ….

 The airport carries almost 20 million passengers, and has a whole lot better growth than many of its western rivals.
 One of the reasons for this is the airport’s more easterly position within Europe and closer proximity to newly acceded EU states and also to western and central Asian countries beyond.
 For example, Bratislava, Slovakia’s capital city, is less than an hour away by car.

 The rising passenger numbers mean that the airport is investing heavily to modernise its infrastructure and that includes some fancy new travel retail shopping areas.
 This has culminated in the completion of a terminal extension called the Skylink.
 This is an all singing, all dancing retail paradise of 52 outlets which almost doubles the airport’s shopping and eating/drinking space to just over 19,000 sqm.
-As well as large, new generic duty free stores there is a luxury area planned that will include boutiques from Augarten, Chopard, Emporio Armani, Etro, Hermès, Dolce & Cabbana, Hugo Boss, Rolex, Swarovski, Thomas Sabo and Versace, as well as Austrian luxury brand Liska’s first airport presence.
+As well as large, new generic duty free stores there is a luxury area that includes boutiques from Augarten, Chopard, Emporio Armani, Etro, Hermès, Dolce & Cabbana, Hugo Boss, Rolex, Swarovski, Thomas Sabo, Furla and Versace, as well as Austrian luxury brand Liska’s first airport presence.

 Other interesting names to mull include Danish fashion house Sand, Striberny with its mix of international apparel from Cavalli to Hilfiger, and Italy’s Furla which makes fine leather goods or Geox another currently popular fashion house, best known for shoes.
 Also don’t miss out on Austria’s own brand Palmers which offers high-quality lingerie, swimwear and socks for both sexes as does another high-end Austrian name, Wolford whose striking leg wear often get a high profile on fashion-week catwalks.